 - Do you no longer look forward to celebrations and events?

-If you answered “Yes” to 2 or more questions, we recommend that you book a hearing test with a Hearing Instrument Specialist in Mississauga today.
+If you answered “Yes” to 2 or more questions, we recommend that you book a hearing test with a Hearing Instrument Specialist today.

 Hearing loss can be frustrating for you and the people around you.
 You may begin to withdraw, lose your self-confidence, and feel isolated from others, especially in group situations.
 Perhaps you even experience that it has become challenging to manage your job satisfactorily.

 When your brain is deprived of sound stimulation, it loses the ability to process sounds.
 The longer you wait, the more sounds disappear, and it takes more time to re-adapt.

 You get your vision tested regularly, but what about your hearing?
 It is recommended to get a routine screening at least every three years after turning 50.
 A hearing test can tell you if you have a hearing loss, and our hearing specialist can advise you on what you can do about it.

 At Evear Hearing Clinic, we want to ensure that you are confident that you have made the best decision about your hearing needs when you walk out of our clinic.